 Here’s the Deal

-Slant is written by a community helping you be informed.
-Tell us what you’re passionate about to get an awesome personalized feed.
+Slant is powered by a community that helps you make informed decisions.
+Tell us what you’re passionate about to get your personalized feed and help others.

 Arguments to a function call can be specified in an order that is different from the default order of the function's parameters.
 It is possible to pick parameters by name irrespective of their declaration order, which produces succinct code in case the function has many parameters with default values.
 See More